AhmedElsherbini/ISEScan_stats/README.md

 **What do you get?**

-Currently, two csv files.
+Currently, two CSV files.

-1- "prefix"_frequency.xlsx (The general one like a summary of systems per the whole run).
+1- "prefix"_frequency.csv (The general one like a summary of systems per the whole run).

 Here you have the "frequency" of each family in your genomes

-2- "prefix"_heatmap.xlsx  (The more detailed one).Easy to feed to R heatmaps.
+2- "prefix"_heatmap.csv  (The more detailed one).Easy to feed to R heatmaps.